 SLS parts are porous and have a brittle structure

-Although SLS prints have a good tensile strength, they are much less flexible and can undergo less deformation before failure.
+Although they have good tensile strength, SLS prints are less flexible and can undergo less deformation before failure.
 The same porosity that makes SLS prints excellent for dyeing also compromises their structural integrity.
 For this reason, SLS prints are best used as prototypes and not recommended as functional parts.

 SLS prints have a high shrink rate